notnullgames/minimilk/README.md

 ## building

 Only tested on Linux.
-If you're not on linux (or something other than debian), run this:
+Eventually, I will setup some docker magic to make it work on other systems.

 Install dependencies: